 Volendam 18km (11 miles), Marken 16km (10 miles), Monnickendam 14km (9 miles) NE of Amsterdam

-Volendam and Marken have long been combined on bus-tour itineraries from Amsterdam as a kind of "packaged Holland and costumes to go."
-Many people would even attach that damning label "tourist trap" to these two lakeside communities.
-Yes, they're touristy (in particular during summer months), but it's possible to have a delightful day in the bracing air here, where a few residents (fewer all the time) may be seen in traditional dress.
-Monnickendam is between them.
+Volendam and Marken are in the area north of Amsterdam labeled the “Waterland” and have long been combined on bus-tour itineraries from Amsterdam as a kind of pre-packaged “clogs, cheese, and windmills” day trip.
+Many people even attach that damning label “tourist trap” to these two lakeside communities.
+We won’t lie: they ARE touristy in the summer months, but you’re a tourist, for heaven’s sake.
+It’s still possible to have a delightful day in the bracing air there, and you might even see a few residents in traditional dress.

 18km (11 miles) NE of Amsterdam; 2km (1 1/4 mile) N of Volendam